 - you'll develop your skills, including English and maths

 - you'll gain a competence qualification (based on what you can do in the workplace) and a knowledge qualification, or a qualification combining both

 NHS apprenticeships are available at several levels:

 - level 3 - equivalent to A-levels

 - levels 4 and 5 - equivalent to a foundation degree and above

 - levels 6 and 7 - equivalent to a full bachelor’s or Master’s degree

 Entry requirements will depend on the employer and the type and level of apprenticeship.

-For example, you may need four or five GCSEs at grades 9-4/A-C or equivalent to do an Advanced Level Apprenticeship.
-To start a higher apprenticeship you're likely to need A-levels, equivalent level 3 qualifications or relevant and sufficient experience.
+For example, you may need four or five GCSEs at grades 9-4/A-C or equivalent to do a level 3 apprenticeship.
+To start a level 5 or 6 apprenticeship you're likely to need A-levels, equivalent level 3 qualifications or relevant and sufficient experience.

 Business administration apprentice.